Create an Asthma Action Plan

 If you have asthma, work with your healthcare provider to create a plan with instructions for early treatment of your asthma symptoms.
 An Asthma Action Plan is a written, individualized worksheet that shows you the steps to take to keep your asthma from getting worse.
 It also provides guidance on when to call your healthcare provider or when to go to the emergency room.

-Download our action plan below and take it to your next healthcare visit.
+Download our action plan below and take it to your or your child's next healthcare visit.
 Read on for more information about what is included in the plan.

 You asthma action plan should include:

 - Factors that make your asthma worse, "asthma triggers"